pcfreak30/skyd/doc/api/index.html.md

 more than the full balance of its funds every billing period.
 When the billing period is over, the contracts will be renewed and the spending will be reset.

+Each billing period begins at the beginnig of each period.

 **renewwindow** | blocks
-The renew window is how long the user has to renew their contracts.
-At the end of the period, all of the contracts expire.
+The renew window is how long the user has to renew their contracts after the period is over.
+At the end of the renew window, all of the contracts expire.
 The contracts need to be renewewd before they expire, otherwise the user will lose all of their files.
-The renew window is the window of time at the end of the period during which the renter will renew the users contracts.
-For example, if the renew window is 1 week long, then during the final week of each period the user will renew their contracts.
+For example, if the renew window is 1 week long, then during the week after each period the user will renew their contracts.
 If the user is offline for that whole week, the user's data will be lost.

-Each billing period begins at the beginning of the renew window for the previous period.
-For example, if the period is 12 weeks long and the renew window is 4 weeks long, then the first billing period technically begins at -4 weeks, or 4 weeks before the allowance is created.
-And the second billing period begins at week 8, or 8 weeks after the allowance is created.
-The third billing period will begin at week 20.

 **expectedstorage** | bytes
 Expected storage is the amount of storage that the user expects to keep on the